loverui129/Automatidata_project/README.md

 # project_NYL_Taxi_Fare_Prediction
-Used multiple regression to predict taxi fares
+1.Using multiple regression to predict taxi fares.
-The purpose of this project is to demostrate knowledge of EDA and a multiple linear regression model
+2.The purpose of this project is to demostrate knowledge of EDA and a multiple linear regression model.
+3.The goal is to build a multiple linear regression model and evaluate the model.